rpatni5/rpatni5/README.md

   - Smartadat Inc

 ⭐ Here's what I can bring to your project ⭐
-✅ Top-notch experience in dot net core, front-end (Angular, React js), databases(SQL, No Sql) ✅ Extensive experience working with large enterprise applications ✅ Expert understanding of data security while development ✅ Ability to quickly diagnose performance issues and identify review points ✅ Expert ability in designing architecture of applications and DB ✅ 24/7 ultra-reliable communication: you will always be aware of the project status ✅ Someone who cares about helping you succeed and bringing value to your business
+- Top-notch experience in dot net core, front-end (Angular, React js), databases(SQL, No Sql)
+- Extensive experience working with large enterprise applications
+- Expert understanding of data security while development
+- Ability to quickly diagnose performance issues and identify review points
+- Expert ability in designing architecture of applications and DB
+- 24/7 ultra-reliable communication: you will always be aware of the project status
+- Someone who cares about helping you succeed and bringing value to your business

 ⭐ Why you should choose me⭐

-✅Extensive 9 years of experience in Full Stack Development ✅ Client Reviews: I focus on providing value to all of my clients and earning their TRUST.
+- Extensive 9 years of experience in Full Stack Development
+- Client Reviews: I focus on providing value to all of my clients and earning their TRUST.
-✅ Over-delivering: My focus is on giving more than what I expect to receive.
+- Over-delivering: My focus is on giving more than what I expect to receive.
 I take pride in leaving all of my clients saying "WOW"
-✅ Responsiveness: being extremely responsive and keeping all lines of communication readily open with my clients.
+- Responsiveness: being extremely responsive and keeping all lines of communication readily open with my clients.
-✅ Resilience: reach out to any of my current or former clients and ask them about my resilience.
+- Resilience: reach out to any of my current or former clients and ask them about my resilience.
 For any issue that my clients face, I attack them and find a solution.
-✅ Kindness: one of the main aspects of my life that I implement in every facet.
+- Kindness: one of the main aspects of my life that I implement in every facet.
 Treating everyone with respect, understand all situations with empathy, and genuinely want to improve my client's situations.

 🏆 My Personal Traits are 🏆
 - Excellent problem-solving, analytical, and decision-making